Skincare Tips for your Scalp

 Any glowy-skinned goddess will know that exfoliation works wonders to soften dry skin and the same is true for dry scalp.

 It can be especially helpful if you use a lot of styling products that can build up on the scalp and you have extended time between washes.

 Just like you exfoliate the skin on your face, your scalp can also benefit from a gentle scrub.
 Think of all of the hairspray, dry shampoo or mousse that’s accumulated, not to mention dead skin.
 This can make hair feel dirty and prevent strands from moving so they ‘sit’ at the root and lie flat.

 You can exfoliate your scalp easily with either a brush or fine comb.
 Simply brush around your scalp at the roots – just be sure to be gentle as harsh or strong force can damage the scalp and your hair.

 Using a conditioner on the scalp to help moisturise the skin is often considered a no-no because it’s thought to clog pores or weigh down finer hair textures.

 However, just like dry skin on your face needs moisturiser, a dry scalp benefits from hydration, too.

 Make sure that, when you wash your hair, you apply conditioner directly to your scalp as well as to the ends of your hair (making sure you rinse it off thoroughly to avoid greasy roots).

 Giving your scalp this kind of targeted hydration will help manage any scalp discomfort from dryness.

-And if you choose Head & Shoulder’s new DERMA&PURE conditioner, you’ll give your scalp a healthy dose of antioxidants – offering long-lasting dandruff control and protection, and healthier, better-looking hair.
+And if you choose Head & Shoulder’s conditioner, you’ll give your scalp a healthy dose of antioxidants – offering long-lasting dandruff control and protection, and healthier, better-looking hair.